 Conservative MPs call for UK veto over EU laws

-More than 90 Conservative MPs have written to David Cameron urging him to give Parliament a national veto over current and future EU laws.
+A total of 95 Conservative MPs have written to David Cameron urging him to give Parliament a national veto over current and future EU laws.

 They urged him to hand the Commons the ability to block new EU legislation and repeal existing measures that threaten Britain's "national interests".